rezafaizarahman/portfolio/src/works/colearn.md

 ### Context

-Colearn is an EdTech company that uses AI technology to help students understand math problems.
+Colearn is an EdTech company that uses AI to aid students in comprehending math problems.

-Colearn started the business by collaborating with the offline tuition center to escalate Indonesia's education.
-Unfortunately, the offline tuition model has many challenges, like cost and time, which are only accessible to some students.
-Besides that, everything offline has become inefficient and scary because of COVID-19.
+Colearn began operations by partnering with an offline tuition center to enhance Indonesia's education.
+However, the offline tuition model has many drawbacks, such as cost and time, making it accessible only to certain students.
+Moreover, due to COVID-19, offline activities have become inefficient and risky.

-As a Product Designer, I help CoLearn transform its business from a tuition center platform to an automated and scalable learning tool in Indonesia.
+As a Product Designer, I help CoLearn transform its business from a tuition center platform to an automated, scalable, and effective learning tool in Indonesia.

-I designed AI-powered "automated doubt-solving" and interactive class learning feature to help students study in the COVID-19 situation.
-Today, CoLearn is one of Indonesia's fastest-growing education technology companies, used by more than 2,5 million students.
-In 2020, Google Play selected CoLearn as the best app category for personal growth.
+I designed an AI-powered "automated doubt-solving" and interactive class learning feature to help students study during the COVID-19 pandemic.
+Today, CoLearn is one of Indonesia's fastest-growing education technology companies, with over 2.5 million users.
+In 2020, Google Play selected CoLearn as the best app in the personal growth category.

 ### Think

 One of the challenges to transform the business is we only have a limited time.
 I collaborate with the Customer Insight team to validate the early-stage changes to save time.

-We start by doing 1:1 interviews online with some students from various Indonesian cities.
-The goal is to understand how their learning experiences so far.
-Through the interview, we found three main points:
+We conducted 1:1 online interviews with students from various Indonesian cities to gain insights into their learning experiences.
+Three main points emerged from the interviews:

 <div style="background-color:#EFF1F6; border-radius:16px" class="relative px-10 py-10 bg-blue-50">
   <div class="text-base leading-6 space-y-4 text-gray-700 sm:text-lg sm:leading-7">